The Singleton

 "Yeah."

-The walnut phone was in his right hand.
-He had been holding it on his thigh through the conversation; he had not been aware of holding it.
-Now he was.
+He stood.
+The walnut phone was in his right hand — he had been holding it against his thigh all through Maya's questions without knowing it, and only now, standing, did he know it.
 Forty-two grams.
-Smooth grain.
-The sapphire face.
-Eleven years of fidget.
-The perfect closed system he had carried like a lifeline through a burning building.
+The sapphire face cool.
+Eleven years of fidget worn into one curved place.
+The closed system he had carried like a flashlight through a building that turned out not to be on fire.

 He looked down at it.

-Then he picked Lucy up — both arms — and carried her up to her bed.
-Ella was still asleep in the other half of the mattress.
-Lucy climbed in.
+Then he lifted Iris with both arms and carried her up.
+Nora was a small heap on the far half of the mattress.
+Iris climbed in.
 Jeff sat on the edge.

 "Once there was a dragon who coded," he said.

-"He was trying to write a program that would let him understand every other dragon in the world all at once."
+"He was writing a program that would let him understand every other dragon in the world.
+All at once."

 "Was he lonely."